LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Tag Design and Characteristics

 \subsection{LiDAR Point Clouds vs Camera Images}

-Pixel arrays (i.e., an image) from a standard RGB-camera are very structured: the pixels are arranged in a uniform (planar) grid and each image consists of a fixed number of data points.
-A LiDAR returns $(x,y,z)$ coordinates of an object relative to a fixed frame in the device as well as the intensity of the return signal.
+Pixel arrays (i.e., an image) from standard RGB-cameras of different resolutions are very structured, with the pixels arranged in a uniform (planar) grid, and each image having a fixed number of data points.
+A LiDAR returns $(x,y,z)$ coordinates of 3D points lying on the surface of objects as well as the intensity, which relies on the reflectivity/material of the object.
+The reflectivity is measured at the wavelength used by the \lidarN.
+Some \lidars also provide beam numbers.
 The resulting 3D point clouds are typically referred to as ``unstructured'' because: \begin{itemize} \item The number of returned points varies for each scan and for each beam.
-In particular, LiDAR returns are not uniformly distributed in angle or distance. \item As shown in Fig.~\ref{fig:irregular}, high contrast between regions of a target's surface can result in missing returns and in varying spaces between returns. \item When used outdoors, the number of returned points is also influenced by environmental factors such as weather, especially temperature. \end{itemize} Consequently, as opposed to an image, there is not a fixed geometric relationship between the index numbers of returns from two different beams in a multi-beam LiDAR.
-A further difference is the density of the collected data; currently, basic cameras provide many more data points for a given surface size at a given distance than even high-end \lidars.
-These summarized differences have an impact on how one approaches the design of a LiDAR-based tag system vs a camera-based tag system.
+In particular, LiDAR returns are not uniformly distributed in angle or distance\footnote{Some \lidars have different ring density at different elevation angles.
+For example, \velodyne has dense ring density between $-5^\circ$ and $3^\circ$, and has sparse ring density from $-25^\circ$ to $-5^\circ$ and from $3^\circ$ to $15^\circ$~\cite{velodyneUltraPuck}.
+Therefore, in a sparse region, a target may be only partially illuminated/observed.}. \item As shown in Fig.~\ref{fig:irregular}, high contrast between adjacent regions of a target's surface can result in missing returns and in varying spaces between returns. \item When used outdoors, the number of returned points is also influenced by environmental factors such as weather, especially temperature. \end{itemize} Consequently, as opposed to an image, there is no fixed geometric relationship between the index numbers of returns from two different beams in a multi-beam LiDAR.
+A further difference is the density of the collected data; currently, basic cameras provide many more data points for a given surface size at a given distance than even high-end \lidarsN.
+These summarized differences have an impact on how one approaches the design of a LiDAR-based tag system vs. a camera-based tag system.